degatchi/solidity-experiments/readme.md

 - `require()` at the bottom of the tx will revert he whole tx and nothing with get passed & the error message costs more gas the longer it is.
 - `Stack too deep` is caused when a function is using more than 16 slots of storage.
 Each param, return variable and `storage` declaration is 1 variable (strings count as 2 variables).
 - Dynamic arrays with no assigned value will not return anything when uint256: `0` is called, but instead it will revert.
 When you push or assign a value, it will assign it to the uint256: `0` position, making the length: `1`.
 When no address is assigned to an empty array, not even `0x000...` will be returned.
+- In public funcs, Solidity copies array arguments to memory, while external functions can read directly from calldata.
+Memory allocation is expensive, whereas reading from calldata is cheap.
+Public funcs may be called internally whereas external funcs don't.
+The gas difference is significant between the two, especailly when passing in large arrays.

 # Audit Notes
 - The "public" functions that are never called by the contract could be declared "external".
 When the inputsare arrays "external" functions are more efficient than "public" functions.
 Examples Functions like :quote(), getAmountIn(), getAmountOut(), getAmountsIn(), getAmountsOut().
+- The “DOMAIN_SEPARATOR” defined in L45 is listed as “public” yet follows the naming convention of “constant” and “immutable” variables and the “PERMIT_TYPEHASH” is declared as “public” correctly following the UPPER_CASE_FORMAT but being illegible for off-chain applications via its compiler-generated getter.

 <br />